Teshidesu/To-do-List/README.md

 Hey there, fellow coder! 👋 Ready to take control of the **DOM** like a pro?
 Here are some **essential tips** to manipulate the Document Object Model efficiently and make your websites more dynamic! ✨

+Some **common use cases** of the DOM include:
+✅ Adding dynamic content to web pages.
+✅ Changing styles based on user preferences.
+✅ Validating form input.
+✅ Creating interactive web applications.

 ```js
 // Let's manipulate the DOM like a pro! 🚀
 document.querySelector("h1").textContent = "Welcome to the DOM!";